MicrosoftDocs/globalization/globalization/keyboards/AZERTY_English.md

   É Ç æ Æ œ Œ — « » ‹ ›

-It can be used to type the characters for all of France’s regional languages, for all Latin-based languages of the European Union, and for Greek.
+It can be used to type the characters for all of France's regional languages, for all Latin-based languages of the European Union, and for Greek.
 A variety of scientific, financial, and mathematical symbols are also available.

 In addition, symbols are logically grouped: all types of brackets have opening and closing forms on adjacent keys; mathematical symbols are grouped to the right of the keyboard, next to the enter key; common punctuation is on the bottom row, to the right of the letter N.